ghdz89/getting-started-gilberto/README.md

 5. On the next page, you don't need to enter any information.
 Simply click "Get code" to proceed.

 6. On the next page, simply click "Submit" to proceed.

+7. On the next page, check at least 1 account.
+Click "Continue".

+8. On the next page, check the terms and conditions checkbox.
+Click "Connect account information."